Sheffield Shield: Origin of the shield

 In 1891–92 the Earl of Sheffield was in Australia as the promoter of the English team led by W. G. Grace.
 The tour included three Tests played in Melbourne, Sydney and Adelaide.

 At the conclusion of the tour, Lord Sheffield donated £150 to the New South Wales Cricket Association to fund a trophy for an annual tournament of intercolonial cricket in Australia.
 The three colonies of New South Wales, Victoria and South Australia were already playing each other in ad hoc matches.
 The new tournament commenced in the summer of 1892–93, mandating home and away fixtures between each colony each season.
 The three teams competed for the Sheffield Shield, named after its benefactor.
 A Polish immigrant, Phillip Blashki of Melbourne, won the competition to design the trophy, a 36 × 23 in silver shield.

 The competition therefore commenced some 15 years after Australia's first Test match.

+The Sheffield Shield was originally run on a challenge system.
+The first match was played in Adelaide beginning on 16 December 1892, with South Australia facing New South Wales.
+South Australia secured victory, making them the inaugural holders of the Shield.

+Victoria then took possession after defeating South Australia on 4 January 1893.
+Later that month, on 30 January, the Australasian Cricket Council altered the format, deciding that the Shield would be awarded at the end of the season to the team with the best record.
+By the end of the season, Victoria had the strongest record and were confirmed as holders once more.

 Sponsorship and name changes

 In 1999, the Australian Cricket Board (now Cricket Australia) announced a sponsorship deal which included renaming the Sheffield Shield to the Pura Milk Cup, then to the Pura Cup the following season.
 Pura is a brand name of National Foods, a wholly owned subsidiary of Bega Cheese.
 The sponsorship increased total annual prize money to A$220,000, with the winners receiving A$75,000 and the runners up A$45,000.

+The records of the "Pura Cup" era are considered a part of Sheffield Shield history, with the winning teams continuing to have their names engraved onto the original shield throughout the period.

-On 16 July 2008 it was announced that Weet-Bix would take over sponsorship of the competition from the start of the 2008–09 season, and that the name would revert to the "Sheffield Shield" or the "Sheffield Shield presented by Weet-Bix".
+On 16 July 2008 it was announced that Weet-Bix would take over sponsorship of the competition from the start of the 2008–09 season, and that the name would revert to the "Sheffield Shield" or the Sheffield Shield presented by Weet-Bix.
 Weet-Bix is a breakfast cereal manufactured by Sanitarium.

-In the 2019–20 season, Marsh & McLennan Companies took over the sponsorship for the competition.
+In the 2019–20 season, Marsh & McLennan Companies took over the sponsorship for the competition as the Marsh Sheffield Shield.
 This followed Marsh & McLennan's acquisition of JLT, which had sponsored the competition since 2017.

+From the 2024-25 season, the Sheffield Shield has once again operated without a naming sponsor.